appasahebs/bzTakeHome/README.md

-# bzTakeHome - a Django App
+# bzTakeHome - A Django App